Rust-GCC/testing/README.md

 You can generate a testsuite using the following arguments:

-### --compiler,-c
+### --gccrs,-g

-The compiler executable you want to test.
+The gccrs executable you want to test.
 The command will be launched similarly to how an executable is launched from the shell, so you can either specify a relative path to an executable, an absolute path, or simply the name of an executable present in your path.

-One way to do this is to copy a freshly built `rust1` from your `gccrs` local copy, and pass `--compiler './rust1'` as an argument.
-If you've copied your whole build directory, the argument would look something like `--compiler './build/gcc/rust1`.
+One way to do this is to copy a freshly built `rust1` from your `gccrs` local copy, and pass `--gccrs './rust1'` as an argument.
+If you've copied your whole build directory, the argument would look something like `--gccrs './build/gcc/rust1`.

-If you have `gccrs` installed on your system, you can also simply pass `--compiler gccrs`.
+If you have `gccrs` installed on your system, you can also simply pass `--gccrs gccrs`.
 Be careful in that running the testsuite with a full compiler driver will obviously be much longer.

 ### --rustc,-r

+`rustc` executable to use and test.
+Similar rules apply.

+### --rust_path

 Path to the cloned rustc repository to extract test cases from.

+### --gccrs_path

+Path to the cloned gccrs repository to extract test cases from.

 ### --output-dir,-o